Seven News: History

 In November 2019, the Adelaide and Perth editions of Today Tonight were axed, finally bringing their nightly news shows to an hour edition in line with the east coast.

 In 2023, Seven News in Sydney began to vacate its previous Martin Place studios, with all national and state-based operations for New South Wales transferred to Seven's news facility in South Eveleigh.
 From 26 June 2023, it began broadcasting from a purpose-built studio at the Australian Technology Park.
 The new space is five times larger than Martin Place, allows for permanent sets for all programs, with two complete control rooms and more than 40sq m of LED screens, while all newsroom operations are located on a second entire floor.

 In July 2024, Seven added a horoscope segment to its nightly evening news bulletin as well as a satirical news segment titled The 6:57 News at the end of its Friday bulletin hosted by Mark Humphries.
 The segments were added to explore "new ideas and concepts to bring in new audiences".
 The horoscope segment, which was widely derided by viewers, was removed in December 2024, while The 6:57 News was also reported not to return in 2025, though Humphries will remain with the network.

 In November 2024, Seven's local Gold Coast news bulletin, airing at 5.30pm on weeknights, was axed.

+Following Seven West Media's acquisition of Southern Cross Austereo's Seven affiliated stations, 7 Tasmania Nightly News was rebranded as 7NEWS Tasmania on 6 October 2025 bringing the programme in line with other 7NEWS bulletins.
+The bulletin continued to be produced from the TNT Launceston studios until 25 May 2026 when studio presentation was relocated to the Southern Cross Austereo studios in Hobart, with transmission controlled from Seven’s studios in Canberra, ending six decades of Launceston based production.

 National bulletins

 Sunrise Early News

-Sunrise Early News airs at 5 am on weekdays and is presented by Edwina Bartholomew (Monday – Wednesday), and Monique Wright (Thursday – Friday), and includes news, business, finance, sport and weather.
+Sunrise Early News airs at 5 am on weekdays and is presented by Edwina Bartholomew (Monday – Wednesday), and Monique Wright (Thursday and Friday), and includes news, business, finance, sport and weather.
 It airs from Seven's Eveleigh studios.
 Fill in presenters include Shaun White, Teegan Dolling and Sally Bowrey.
 The bulletin is followed by Sunrise.

 The bulletin first aired on 14 July 2008 as Seven Early News, presented by Natalie Barr, with sport presented by Mark Beretta.
 Simon Reeve presented the first bulletin as Barr was guest-cohosting Sunrise at the time.

 In January 2016, it was announced that Jodie Speers would replace Natalie Barr and Mark Beretta due to Sunrise starting at 5:30am.
 The bulletin also moved to the earlier time of 5am.

 In March 2024, Jodie Speers announced her resignation from the Seven Network.
 The bulletin was renamed Sunrise Early News and Speers was replaced by Edwina Bartholomew.